wujinhjun/to-do-mvc-react-typescript/README.md

 ***

-After I finished this MVC, I have a lot of feelings.It's probably been three months since I started Front-end, and I can finally make something interesting with typescript.
+After I finished this MVC, I have a lot of feelings.
+It's probably been three months since I started Front-end, and I can finally make something interesting with typescript.
 It is memorable.